SaniyaAbushakimova/Coordinate-Based-Image-Reconstruction/README.md

 ## What This Project Includes

-* A fully connected multi-layer neural network implemented from scratch using NumPy
+* A fully connected multi-layer neural network implemented from scratch using NumPy.

 * Multiple input encoding strategies to transform the input (x, y):
   * No mapping: $\gamma(\mathbf{v})= \mathbf{v}$.